 Once you have selected a few universities start calling them up and make sure you have some reasons as to why you have selected that particular institution.
 Once you've made your choice, add it to your clearing application and wait for official confirmation from your university.

-Clearing usually runs from 1 July to October so you will have sufficient time to make your final decision.
+University clearing usually runs from 1 July to 23 October so you will have sufficient time to make your final decision.

 You wish to defer your entry for a year or you've decided against university altogether